Navid200/xDrip/docs/Updates.md

 [xDrip](../README.md) >> [Features](./Features_page.md) >> Update xDrip

 **<span style="color:red">Do not uninstall</span>**
 If you uninstall, you will lose all your old readings.
-Fortunately, you don't need to uninstall xDrip to install an update, which is the only way to update.
-You can install a different version over your existing installation.
+Fortunately, you don’t need to uninstall xDrip to install an update; you can install a different version over your existing installation.

-You cannot install a release from one repository over an installation of xDrip from a different repository.
+You cannot install a release from one repository over an xDrip installation from a different repository.
-Therefore, if you are using xDrip from a repository other than the [main repository](https://github.com/NightscoutFoundation/xDrip), and you want to come back, you will need to uninstall first.
-[Backup the database](./Backup.md) before uninstall so that you can restore the old readings and settings after you switch.
+Therefore, if you are using xDrip from a repository other than the [main](https://github.com/NightscoutFoundation/xDrip) one and want to switch back, you will need to uninstall first.
+Be sure to [backup the database](./Backup.md) before uninstalling so that you can restore the old readings and settings after switching.
 <br/>

 ---